-The main goal of the present work is to study the effect of molecular structure of alkyl ether carboxylate surfactants on their performance in fluid-fluid and rock-fluid interactions that directly influence on surfactant flooding effectiveness.
+The main goal of the present work is to study the effect of molecular structure on performance of alkyl ether carboxylate surfactants in fluid-fluid and rock-fluid interactions that directly influence on surfactant flooding effectiveness.
 Further, it was a target to link theoretical knowledge and practical application through an optimization of a complex commercial AEC-based surfactant composition designed for the use in a real carbonate field.

-This work combines classic and advanced approaches of surfactant flooding evaluation, including molecular dynamics simulations and fluid flow evaluation with X-ray saturation monitoring.
+This work combines classic and novel approaches of surfactant flooding evaluation, including molecular dynamics simulations and fluid flow evaluation with X-ray saturation monitoring.
 These paths allow obtaining a full picture of surfactant performance before SWCTT (single well chemical tracer test) or pilot test.
 The research objectives are the following:

-Correlation of molecular structure of AECs with thermal stability and salinity tolerance.
-Investigation of interfacial performance and analysis of obtained trends under various temperature and stability conditions (Chapter 2).
-The results were published in: Scerbacova, A., Kopanichuk, I., & Cheremisin, A. (2023).
-Effect of temperature and salinity on interfacial behavior of alkyl ether carboxylate surfactants.
-Petroleum Science and Technology, 1-20.

-- Scaling up the experimental data using molecular dynamics simulations and analyzing the interfacial behavior of AECs with various molecular structures, namely alkyl chain and ethoxy fragment lengths (Chapter 3).
+- Correlation of molecular structure of AECs with thermal stability and salinity tolerance.
+Investigation of interfacial performance and analysis of obtained trends under various temperature and stability conditions. - Scaling up the experimental data using molecular dynamics simulations and analyzing the interfacial behavior of AECs with various molecular structures, namely alkyl chain and ethoxy fragment lengths.

-The results were published in: Kopanichuk, I., Scerbacova, A., Ivanova, A., Cheremisin, A., & Vishnyakov, A. (2022).
-The effect of the molecular structure of alkyl ether carboxylate surfactants on the oil-water interfacial tension.
-Journal of Molecular Liquids, 119525. - Evaluation of rock-fluid interactions of AECs with carbonate rock.
+- Evaluation of rock-fluid interactions of AECs with carbonate rock.
 Study of wetting ability of AECs as a key property of surfactants during chemical flooding.
 Comparison with published data and analysis of mechanism.
-Determination of adsorption capacity and analysis of governing forces (Chapter 4).
+Determination of adsorption capacity and analysis of governing forces. - Optimization of a commercial AEC-based surfactant blend by screening and evaluation of adsorption inhibitors that are stable under high temperature and high salinity conditions.